“When Lil Nas X releases his new album I’m about to act up.”

 “It’s a cultural reset,” we said.

 I can’t think of any better words to describe Lil Nas X’s debut album: “Montero.”
 The album’s marketing alone was iconic from the faux lawyer billboards to the maternity shoot where Lil Nas X sported a third-trimester belly.
 The artist had been dubbed a “chameleon” by Billboard for his ability to span genres starting with his switch to pop-rap after his viral 2019 country-rap hit “Old Town Road.”
-This nickname holds true as “Montero” features a mix of rap, pop, rock, grunge
+This nickname holds true as “Montero” features a mix of rap, pop, rock, grunge, and acoustics.

 The album, which bears Lil Nas X’s birth name, is also a deeply personal reflection of his struggles with his sexuality, mental health and sudden rise to fame.
 As Pitchfork Media asserts, “Lil Nas X flaunts his verve and star power alongside some of the biggest names in pop, all while that sense of isolation lives at the music’s brighter edges.”